cagerton/dropthat/story.md

 The server is built with [OpenResty](http://openresty.org/); that's Nginx, Lua, and a few extra modules.
 Leafo has a [nice intro](http://leafo.net/posts/creating_an_image_server.html) to building with OpenResty if you're not familiar.
 I highly suggest you check it out.

 I'll assume you understand the basics of Nginx and Lua from this point.
-Here are my core pub/sub locations in the nginx config.
-[Full Version](https://github.com/cagerton/dropthat/blob/master/chat.conf)
+Here are my core pub/sub locations in the [nginx config](https://github.com/cagerton/dropthat/blob/master/chat.conf).
 ```nginx
 worker_processes 1;
 http {